rabbitmq/rabbitmq-server/deps/rabbitmq_management/CONTRIBUTING.md

 ### GitHub issues

-Team RabbitMQ uses GitHub issues for _specific actionable items_ that engineers can work on.
+The RabbitMQ team uses GitHub issues for _specific actionable items_ that engineers can work on.
 This assumes the following:

 * GitHub issues are not used for questions, investigations, root cause